 Tableau Vivant: The Living Room is a “living” painting.
 It is rendered in real time: sixty frames per second, twenty four hours a day, its lighting and inner life reflect the current time of day at every given moment.
-Inside a sparsely lit room, a rolling ocean moves agonizingly and hauntingly slow, as […]
+Inside a sparsely lit room, a rolling ocean moves agonizingly and hauntingly slow, as the painting’s […]

 I published a Medium Article about my creative process.
 It involves code, music, creativity, getting stuck and letting go.
 It seemed to resonate with quite a lot of folks – I’m grateful.
 The Art of Dreaming Up Worlds